brettbeatty/brettbeatty.github.io/pages/legacy/2020-09-28-collectable.md

----
-layout: post
-title:  "Collectable: Custom Data Structures in Elixir, part 2"
+# Collectable: Custom Data Structures in Elixir, part 2
-date:   2020-09-28 17:15:00 -0600
-categories: elixir protocol collectable
-permalink: /elixir/custom_data_structures/collectable
----

-In the [first post of this series](enumerable) we began creating a custom Array data structure.
+In the [first post of this series](2020-09-05-enumerable.html) we began creating a custom Array data structure.
 We defined functions to look at the contents and sizes of arrays, and we made our arrays enumerable with the [Enumerable](https://hexdocs.pm/elixir/Enumerable.html) protocol.
 In this post we'll looking at putting elements into arrays.
 We'll also implement the